gchq/gaffer-experimental/gaas-ui/deploy/helm/README.md

 3. Use the helmchart in ./ui directory to deploy Kai to Openshift with development variables enabled:

-`$ helm install [NAME] helmchart --set envVariables.reactAPIPlatform="test" --set envVariables.kaiRestAPIHost="http://localhost:4000"`
+`$ helm install [NAME] helm --set envVariables.reactAPIPlatform="test" --set envVariables.kaiRestAPIHost="http://localhost:4000"`

 If you make any changes to the values in the helm chart you can run the following command to update the deployment

-`$ helm upgrade --install [NAME] helmchart --set envVariables.reactAPIPlatform="test" --set envVariables.kaiRestAPIHost="http://localhost:4000"`
+`$ helm upgrade --install [NAME] helm --set envVariables.reactAPIPlatform="test" --set envVariables.kaiRestAPIHost="http://localhost:4000"`